-This option would seek to allocate 11.5 ha of employment land at strategic sites, each of which would be likely to deliver similar effects.
+This option would seek to allocate 11.5 ha of employment land at strategic sites (considering existing supply, Blaby would receive 11.5ha of additional land and Harborough 9.1ha), this growth would be likely to deliver similar effects in terms of health and wellbeing.
 Broadly speaking, the strategic sites are not within areas identified as deprived.
 However, it would be likely that strategic sites would provide some improvements in terms of health services, access to greenspace and ensuring the ability to move around the settlements by walking or cycling.
-The provision of employment land within these strategic sites will be beneficial in terms of providing employment, which can boost mental health outcomes.
+The provision of employment land within these strategic sites will be beneficial in terms of providing local employment, which can boost mental health outcomes.
 The provisions around the site are likely to mean some employees can commute by active means and have access to green, open space; both of which will go some way towards improving mental and physical health outcomes.
 Minor positive effects are anticipated as a result of the employment land's increased levels of employment as well as connectivity to residential areas and greenspaces via active means.
 Potential moderate positive effects are predicted.

-This approach would involve additional growth on strategic sites, with 23ha in Blaby and Harborough each.
-This would increase the benefits associated with employment and health, as well as potentially supporting more significant infrastructure improvements.
+This approach would involve additional growth on strategic sites, with 23ha in Blaby and (considering existing supply) 20.6ha in Harborough.
+This would increase the benefits associated with employment and health, as well as potentially supporting more significant infrastructure improvements, especially where employment land was focussed on one site.
+Where this growth could be met in areas which are broadly located in areas with good access to Leicester, further positive effects may be realised.
 Therefore, moderate positive effects are predicted with greater certainty.

-This option would involve less growth (5.75ha) of employment land at strategic sites.
+This option would involve less growth (5.75ha) of employment land at strategic sites (though Harborough would only need to deliver 3.35ha, due to existing supply).
 Given that the level of employment growth being delivered is lower than A2, only minor positive effects are predicted.